Jump to main content

 • Preparatory title of the paper;

-• Suggested sections (discussion with the supervisor on which section to choose; the decision will be finalized by the University Council of Student Research Societies, ETDT);
+• Suggested sections (discussion with the supervisor on which proposed sections to indicate; the decision will be finalized by the University Council of Student Research Societies, ETDT);

 • ABSTRACT of the paper, CONSISTING OF MINIMUM 500, MAXIMUM 2500 CHARACTERS SPACE INCLUDED, REGARDLESS OF THE FIELD OF RESEARCH.
 The structure of the abstract should follow the academic nature applied on the paper, or should briefly summarize the following aspects: